go-swagger/go-swagger/docs/content/generate/spec.md

 +++
-categories = ["generate"]
 date = "2015-11-09T18:58:47-08:00"
-tags = ["generate"]
 title = "spec"
 +++

 The toolkit has a command that will let you generate a swagger spec document from your code.
+The command integrates with go doc comments, and makes use of structs when it needs to know of types.

-## Usage
+### Usage

 To generate a spec: